Skip to main content

 • “Overall a very unpolished experience, looks more like an indie cash grab than an XCOM successor.”

-The emotional aspect of the game has received mixed reviews, with many players expressing a lack of attachment to characters due to a boring storyline and the absence of permanent character deaths, which diminishes the stakes.
-While some appreciated the light-hearted banter and humorous interactions among characters, others found the overall narrative uninspiring and felt that it failed to evoke genuine emotional investment.
-Overall, the game struggles to create the emotional depth and connection that fans expect from the XCOM series.
+The emotional aspect of the game has received mixed reviews, with many players expressing a lack of attachment to characters due to a boring storyline and the absence of permanent character deaths, which diminishes the stakes and emotional weight typically found in the XCOM series.
+While some appreciated the humorous banter and light-hearted interactions among characters, others found the overall narrative uninspiring and repetitive, leading to a general sense of emotional disconnection.
+Ultimately, the game fails to evoke the deep emotional investment that fans expect from tactical games like XCOM, leaving many feeling indifferent or disappointed.

 • “The game lets you pimp and preen and feel attached to these characters, which opens you up for a great emotional moment when your beloved sexy snek gets beaned in the head by a blast of plasma, killing them forever; a staple of the series.”